Purr-fect Fence Pet Enclosure - FAQ

 We recommend when planning and measuring your layout to take trees into consideration.
 This system should be placed at least 6-12 inches in front of any preexisting fences or trees.
 If a tree must be within the enclosed area, there are different ways of making a tree not be an escape route for cats.
 The best method depends on the tree and the location within the enclosure.
 Email us with pictures and a description of what you want to do or give us a call and we will do our best to help you.
 Example

-We do offer discounts to not for profit organizations of 15% with faxed proof of a 501C3 or other proofing document.
-We also offer 10% discounts to veterinarians as well as their staff.
+We do offer discounts to not for profit organizations of 10% with faxed proof of a non-profit organization document.
+We also offer 5% discounts to veterinarians as well as their staff.

 Damage to the arch arms and posts due to weather is a rare occurrence, but it is during extreme situations such as fast falling heavy wet (saturated) snowfall, ice storms and hurricane force winds.
 If you see heavy snow accumulating on your fence, it would be beneficial to remove the snow.
 This would lessen the chances of extreme snow weight potentially damaging the fence.

 We understand that extreme weather situations DO occur, and are committed to keeping our customers (both human and feline) safe and happy.
 For this reason, if you do experience damage due to extreme weather, Purrfect Fence will offer replacement parts at a discounted rate.
 In order to qualify for the program, you will need to provide digital or standard photographs of the damage.
 The photos will be reviewed and a discounted cost will be determined on a case-by-case basis with respect to the amount and severity of damage.